SketchyMaze/doodle/balance/README.md

   * `D_SHELL_FS=16`: font size for both the shell and on-screen flashed messages.
 * Debug Colors and Hitboxes (default invisible=off):
+  * `DOODLE_DEBUG_ALL=false`: turn on all debug colors and hitboxes to their default colors and settings.
   * `DEBUG_CHUNK_COLOR=#FFFFFF`: background color when caching a chunk to bitmap.
 Helps visualize where the chunks and caching are happening.
   * `DEBUG_CANVAS_BORDER`: draw a border color around every uix.Canvas
     widget.
 This effectively draws the bounds of every Doodad drawn on top of a level or inside a button and the bounds of the level space itself.
+  * `DEBUG_CANVAS_LABEL=false`: draw a label in the corner of every Canvas with details about the Canvas.
 * Tuning constants (may not be available in production builds):
   * `D_SCROLL_SPEED=8`: Canvas scroll speed when using the keyboard arrows in the Editor Mode, in pixels per tick.